-This observational study suggests that four out of five from the consulters to primary care with OA expect their joint pain to limit their work participation prior to future pension age, and that younger age and greater arthritis-related physical limitations are the main factors associated with this expected outcome.
-Given the expectations of people to work until they are older with OA, the results highlight the increasing need for clinicians to include work participation in their consultation and effective communication with employers to manage workplace issues could reduce the expectation of future work limitation.
+This observational study suggests that four out of five consulters to primary care with OA expect their joint pain to limit their work participation prior to future pension age, and that younger age and greater arthritis-related physical limitations are the main factors associated with this expected outcome.
+Given the expectations of people to work until they are older with OA, the results highlight the increasing need for clinicians to include work participation in their consultation and implement strategies to prevent work limitation.
+Targeting pain-related functional limitation and effective communication with employers to manage workplace issues could reduce the expectation of future work limitation.